-So, what is umami ?
+So, what is umami?

 The umami taste describes a pleasant, mouth-filling, lingering taste.
 This taste stimulates salivation and activates the brain’s pleasure zones.
-And although it is often associated with Japanese cuisine, this taste is found in the cooking of all cultures worldwide.
+Although it is often associated with Japanese cuisine, this taste is found in the cooking of all cultures worldwide.
 We find it for example in concentrated products (meat stock) or fermented products such as soya sauce, and also in mature cheeses like Parmesan… As a result, umami is often associated with salty tastes.
-This distinctive taste is particularly derived from an amino acid and nucleotides usually contained in proteins and RNA*: glutamic acid (which is present in cured ham, Parmesan and dried seaweed), disodium guanylate (present in dried mushrooms and meat, etc.) and disodium inosinate (present in seafood).
+This distinctive taste is particularly derived from an amino acid and nucleotides.
+These nucleotides are usually contained in proteins and RNA*: glutamic acid (which is present in cured ham, Parmesan and dried seaweed), disodium guanylate (present in dried mushrooms and meat, etc.) and disodium inosinate (present in seafood).

 Foodstuffs rich in umami